gregwhitaker/sns-durable-example/README.md

 This example shows you how to durably subscribe to messages from an AWS [Simple Notification Service](https://aws.amazon.com/sns/) topic.

+The example creates an SNS topic that is consumed and stored by an SQS queue.
+This allows the subscriber to read the events from SNS off of the SQS queue where they are durably stored.
+The subscriber need not worry about message loss in the case of a disconnect because the SQS queue is storing the notifications.

 ##Running the Example
 The example can be run using the following gradle command: